Back to articles

 Laboratory Diagnosis of Mycobacterium tuberculosis Infection

-Robert Koch named the organism M.tuberculosis in 1886.
+Robert Koch discovered the tubercle bacillus in 1882.

 Sample: Sputum, BAL, urine (in renal tuberculosis), blood, fluids, tissue, and gastric lavage (in case of children).
 The use of samples may be either directly (as in case of body fluids which is sterile) or after decontamination (as in sputum which is unsterile).
 Some samples are concentrated before use for culture, animal inoculation, and sometimes to yield better results in microscopy.